lucasxlu/ComboLoss/README.md

-# ComboLoss for Facial Beauty Prediction
+# ComboLoss for Facial Attractiveness Analysis with Squeeze-and-Excitation Networks
 ## Introduction
-**ComboLoss** is a too young too simple, sometimes naive approach for facial attractiveness regression.
+**ComboLoss** is a simple yet effective approach for facial attractiveness regression.
 It can embed 3 different facial beauty information from a regression branch and a classification branch.
-With SEResNeXt as backbone, ComboLoss achieves state-of-the-art performance on ``SCUT-FBP, HotOrNot and SCUT-FBP5500 dataset``, which outperforms many methods published at IJCAI, IEEE Transactions on Affective Computing, ICIP, ICASSP, ICPR, PCM and etc.
+With SEResNeXt50 as backbone, ComboLoss achieves state-of-the-art performance on ``SCUT-FBP, HotOrNot and SCUT-FBP5500 dataset``, which outperforms many methods published at IJCAI, IEEE Transactions on Affective Computing, ICIP, ICASSP, ICPR, PCM and etc.

 ![ComboLoss](./comboloss.png)

-ComboLoss can be regarded as an advanced version of [CRNet](https://link.springer.com/chapter/10.1007/978-3-030-00764-5_61).
-If you find the code helps your research, please cite this paper as:
+If you find the code helps your research, please cite this project as:
 ```
-@inproceedings{xu2018crnet,
-  title={CRNet: Classification and Regression Neural Network for Facial Beauty Prediction},
+@misc{xu2019comboloss,
+  title={ComboLoss for Facial Attractiveness Analysis with Squeeze-and-Excitation Networks},
-  author={Xu, Lu and Xiang, Jinhai and Yuan, Xiaohui},
+  author={Lu Xu and Jinhai Xiang},
-  booktitle={Pacific Rim Conference on Multimedia},
-  pages={661--671},
-  year={2018},
-  organization={Springer}
+  year={2020}
 }
 ```

 ## Data Description
 | Dataset | Median | Mean |